supahcraig/CLDR/Labs/Data Warehouse/Dbeaver Connect.md

 ![](./images/dbeaver/dbeaver-delete-jar.png)

 12. Click Add File to point dbeaver to your Cloudera-supplied driver.
 Navigate to the location where you put the jar and select your file.
-  *  Hive:
+  *  *Hive:*
       *  `hive-jdbc-3.10-SNAPSHOT-standalone.jar`
-      *  Click Find Class, it should return `org.apache.hive.jdbc.HiveDriver`
+      *  Click Find Class, it should return `org.apache.hive.jdbc.HiveDriver` in the dropdown.
-  *  Impala:
+  *  *Impala:*
       *  `ClouderaImpalaJDBC41-<version>.zip`
-      *  Click Find Class, it should return `com.cloudera.jdbc41.Driver`
+      *  Click Find Class, it should return `com.cloudera.jdbc41.Driver` in the dropdown.

 Add File             |  Verify Driver Location :-------------------------:|:-------------------------:
 ![](./images/dbeaver/dbeaver-add-jar.png)  |  ![](./images/dbeaver/dbeaver-verify-jar.png)

 13. Click Test Connection, verify successful connection.
-SSO connections will prompt for your Okta/SSO username & password.
+If you didn't supply your credentials, it will prompt you for them now.   _If_ your Virtual Warehouse has SSO enabled, a browswer tab will open to handle the authentication, which you can close if you like.
+If you _aren't_ already signed into your SSO provider, the browser tab will be your SSO sign-in page.
+You will need to authenticate before Dbeaver will connect.

 ![](./images/dbeaver/dbeaver-test-connection.png)